xflouris/libpll/test/src/README.md

 (optimize module) Optimize branch lengths for a minimal tree with 3 tips and 3 branches.

+## derivatives

+Evaluate the computation of the likelihood derivatives at different branch lengths on a small tree and msa.

+The derivatives are computed twice at an inner edge and at a tip edge using 3 different alphas, 4 proportion of invariant sites, 3 sets of rate categories and 9 branches ranging from 0.1 to 90.

+## derivatives-oddstates

+Analogous to `derivatives` but using an odd number of states.

 ## fasta-dna

 Read a DNA MSA in FASTA format, load the sequences into the PLL partition